Made in Canada (TV series): Notable guest stars

-Several Canadian media personalities made cameos as fictionalized versions of themselves, including Nicholas Campbell, Ann-Marie MacDonald, Moses Znaimer, Keifer Sutherland, Evan Solomon, Peter Gzowski, Ann Medina and Gino Empry.
+Several Canadian media personalities made cameos as fictionalized versions of themselves, including Nicholas Campbell, Ann-Marie MacDonald, Moses Znaimer, Kiefer Sutherland, Evan Solomon, Peter Gzowski, Ann Medina and Gino Empry.

 Development and writing

 The series was conceived by Mercer, executive producer Gerald Lunz and Salter Street Films co-chair Michael Donovan in 1994.
 Lunz had launched Mercer's career, producing his one-man shows and This Hour Has 22 Minutes (the latter of which was made by Salter Street).
 Mercer and Lunz formed Island Edge to co-produce Made in Canada and develop other projects for Mercer.

 Donovon, Lunz and Mercer wanted to satirize office politics, starring Mercer as an ambitious man manipulating his way to the top in a parody of Shakespeare's Richard III.
 Instead of killing his rivals, the programme's Richard would kill their careers by ruining their reputations and seizing their power.
 Richard would address the audience directly, breaking the fourth wall to share his plans and ambitions.
 Although they realized this was a risk, they felt that Mercer could connect with the audience as he had in his monologues.
 Mercer had established himself as the first mainstream Canadian satirist to make scathing criticisms directly, without a comedic mask.

 They had considered setting the satire in the federal bureaucracy in line with Mercer's political criticism (known as the country's "unofficial opposition party"), but Mercer was not sufficiently knowledgeable about the government's inner workings.
 Believing that satire required a firm understanding of its targets, they set the programme in a television and film production office; this would be understood by the audience and provide many egos to lampoon.
 Mercer described the programme in a later interview as having a "Dilbert reality" of an office, in which some have a "suck-up kick-down philosophy".
 In April 1998, the Canadian Broadcasting Corporation (CBC) approved a six-part series without seeing a script.

 The first season was cowritten by Mercer and Mark Farrell over a two-month period.
 They had both written for 22 Minutes and had written sketches for several years, but neither had written episodic television before.
 Lunz, a self-described "Shakespeare nut", guided the theme and style.
 Farrell, Lunz and Mercer remained the show's creative force throughout its five seasons.
 Other writers for the series included Paul Bellini, Alex Ganetakos and Edward Riche.

 The programme shifted from a dark satire to an episodic sitcom after its first season, and addressed the audience less frequently.
 This was often limited to the closing line – "I think that went well" or "This is not good" – which might be given to a character other than Richard, depending on who was behind that episode's schemes.
 The series' working title was The Industry, which was changed to The Casting Couch and then Made in Canada.